FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 | 0.73.x  |    79           | October 22, 2019   |

-- This channel will sometimes get merges from master to speed up the delivery of features.
 - CI does builds for Dev channel once a day if there are changes or as requested.
 - Updates are released as there are builds as long as tests pass.
 - Branches are created from master around the dates specified in this table.